LATAM Airlines has confirmed it will exit the Oneworld alliance

 What does this mean for Qantas?

-After October 2020, you’ll still be able to earn and redeem Qantas points for LATAM Airlines flights.
+After the South American airline’s Oneworld exit, you’ll still be able to earn and redeem Qantas points for LATAM Airlines flights.
 However, you’ll no longer be able to earn Qantas status credits unless you’re booked on a Qantas codeshare flight (with a “QF” flight number) operated by LATAM.
-You will also no longer be able to use LATAM Airlines as part of a Oneworld Classic Flight Reward booking after 1 October 2020.
+You will also no longer be able to use LATAM Airlines as part of a Oneworld Classic Flight Reward booking after it leaves Oneworld.

-Qantas and Oneworld frequent flyers will also lose access to Oneworld status benefits, including lounge access and priority check-in, when flying with LATAM Airlines after 1 October 2020.
+Oneworld frequent flyers will also lose access to Oneworld status benefits, including lounge access and priority check-in, when flying with LATAM Airlines.
+But Qantas Frequent Flyers get to keep some reciprocal benefits on LATAM.

 Qantas will keep its existing codeshare agreement with LATAM Airlines, which covers flights between Sydney, Melbourne, Auckland and Santiago.
 Qantas also codeshares on LATAM flights beyond Santiago to selected South American destinations including Lima, Sao Paulo, Rio de Janeiro, Bogota, Guayaquil, Antofagasta, Punta Arenas and La Serena.
 But there are also many large cities in South America which are not covered by Qantas codeshares, such as Buenos Aires.
 So, this is a bad thing overall for Qantas frequent flyers travelling to South American destinations not covered by Qantas codeshares.